Frequently asked questions

 Q. Do I have to come every week?

-A. No. Fortnightly is best avoided, because our third meditation alternates each week and you would get all of one and none of the other.
+A. No. But fortnightly is best avoided, because our third meditation alternates each week and you would get all of one and none of the other.
 Having said that, the more you practise and particularly practise with others, the more effective and steady your progress will be.

 Q. What is Buddhism?

-A. A rough guide to Buddhism can be found here http://east.surreytriratna.org/buddhism-rough-guide/
+A. A rough guide to Buddhism can be found on our site here: Rough guide

 Q. Is Buddhism a religion?

 A. It depends on the definition of ‘religion’.
-If that includes belief in a god, then no. First and foremost, Buddhism is a teaching: a series of practises such as mindfulness, meditation, reflection and wisdom to put to use in daily life.
+If that includes belief in a god, then no. First and foremost, Buddhism is a teaching: a series of practices such as mindfulness, meditation, reflection and wisdom to put to use in daily life.
+On the other hand, UK Census forms include Buddhism as a religion.

 Q. If I want to become/identify myself as a Buddhist can I do this?